arnoldtanu/mini-wallet/readme.md

 MINI-WALLET-EXERCISE
 ====================

-# Installation & Usage
+Installation & Usage

-1. Run command terminal in folder mini-wallet-api then install using :
+1. Open terminal/cmd, go inside folder `mini-wallet`, then install the dependencies using:
-    $ npm install
+`$ npm install`

-2. Run aplication in
+2. Run the aplication using
-    $ npm start
+`$ npm start`

-3. Use any string (max 20 char) for customer_xid
+3. Use any string (max 20 char) for `customer_xid`